Bilinear pairings on elliptic curves: Introduction

 This document provides a self-contained introduction to pairings and aims at summarising the state of the art as far as the definitions of different pairings and their cryptographic use are concerned.
 While being as accessible as possible, we do not sacrifice mathematical rigour, in the style of \cite {Enge99}, of which the current article can be seen as an update chapter.
-While most of the following holds over arbitrary perfect fields, we limit the presentation to the only case of interest in the cryptographic context, namely $K$ being a finite field $\F_q$ with $q$ elements.
+While most of the following holds over arbitrary perfect or even more general fields, we limit the presentation to the only case of interest in the cryptographic context, namely $K$ being a finite field $\F_q$ with $q$ elements.
 Pairings can be defined in Jacobians of arbitrary curves or, more generally, in abelian varieties.
 However, due to recent progress in solving the discrete logarithm problem (see the survey \cite{Enge08}), only elliptic curves and hyperelliptic curves of genus~$2$ appear to be suited for cryptography.
-The problem of finding suitable instances is not yet solved in a satisfactory way for the latter, so we consider only elliptic curves in the following.
+For the latter, the problem of finding instances in which the pairing has values in a sufficiently small finite field to be efficiently computed (see the definition of the embedding degree at the beginning of~\S\ref {sec:weil}) and in which the size of the subgroup is relatively close to that of the full group to allow for bandwidth-efficient protocols has not yet been solved in a satisfactory way.
+So in the following we consider only elliptic curves.

 An excellent survey is given by Galbraith in \cite{Galbraith05}.
 We complement his presentation by concentrating on the Weil pairing instead of the Tate pairing and by reporting on progress made after the publication of \cite {Galbraith05} concerning pairings with shorter evaluation loops.